JZambrana1612/IT-HelpDesk-Scenarios/README.md

 This repository demonstrates practical IT helpdesk workflows by simulating real-world support scenarios.
 Using **Microsoft Entra ID (Azure Active Directory)** for account management and **Jira Service Management** for ticket documentation, the project covers common Tier 1 IT tasks such as password resets, account lockouts, and group management.

 Each scenario includes both the **technical fix** and the **corresponding helpdesk ticket lifecycle**, showcasing end-to-end IT support practices.

+In addition to serving as a personal portfolio project, this repository is also intended to support **aspiring IT technicians** by providing clear examples of common workflows and scenarios they will likely encounter in real environments.
+The goal is to help others gain confidence in handling these foundational IT tasks as they begin their careers.

 ---